feathersui/feathersui-starling/README.md

 ### PickerList
 A control similar to a combo box.
 Appears as a button when closed.
 The list is displayed as a fullscreen overlay on top of the stage.

+### TextInput
+A text entry control that allows users to enter and edit a single line of uniformly-formatted text.
+Uses StageText.

 ### TabBar
 A line of tabs, where one may be selected at a time.